Vulcaine/BLAST_public/README.md

 int a = out ??; // Here if out is empty the default value is passed.
 If we want a different value, we have to write: 'out ?? otherValue;'
 ```

-## Optional resolution with complex objects
+## Optional unlocking with complex objects

 So now you have learned how you can use optionals with primitives.
 What about objects?